sena-00/Simple-Keylog/README.md

 Simple Keylog is being developed in Python and is a *work in progress*.
 The purpose is to log every key that has been pressed on the host computer and save it to a .txt file

 ## Functions
-- Log keys used in `keyfile.txt`.
+- Log keys typed, inside the `keyfile.txt`.
 If the file `keyfile.txt` has not been created, the script will create it.
 If the the .txt already exists, text will be appended to it.
 - Table for Logging symbols:

 | Key Pressed | Logged as |